QUICK WINS LIVE

 Facilitator

-A person with all four Action Modes in the mid-range.
+A person with three or four Action Modes in the ReAct Zone of Operation and no mode of Initiating Action.
 Also termed Mediator.

 Fact Finder